Annual report and financial statements for the year ended 31 December 2025

 |Total

-Total ongoing charges are capped at 3.0% of net assets.
-For the period to 31 December 2025, the ongoing charges exceeded this cap and a rebate was paid from the Portfolio Manager for the amount of £51,000.
-For the twelve months to 31 December 2025 the ongoing charges were 3.0% (2024: 3.0%) of net assets.
-This is calculated by summing the annualised expenses incurred in the period (excluding non-recurring expenses) divided by the average NAV throughout the period.
+Under the IMNISA, the Company’s total ongoing charges ratio is subject to a tiered cap linked to the Company’s average net asset value, calculated in accordance with AIC guidelines.
+For the year ended 31 December 2025, the applicable cap was 2.5%.
+For the year to 31 December 2025, the ongoing charges were 2.3% of net assets (2024: 2.5%).
+This is calculated by summing the expenses incurred in the period (excluding ongoing IFA charges and non-recurring expenses) divided by the average NAV throughout the period.

+Professional fees include costs incurred in connection with the Board-led Strategic Review undertaken during the year and the prior year, including external advisory support provided by Smith Square Partners LLP (“SSP”), with total fees of £1.4 million, which led to the implementation of a revised IMNISA.
+The revised IMNISA introduced a tiered annual management fee structure linked to net asset value, together with a rebate mechanism, resulting in an estimated saving of approximately £1.8 million in the current financial year.

 5. Tax on ordinary activities